Tutorial for Blocks¶

 Evaluate Wrapped Block References¶

-As mentioned above evaluation of block references wrapped into anonymous blocks is complex:
+As mentioned above the evaluation of block references wrapped into anonymous blocks is complex:

 # Collect all anonymous block references starting with '*U'